How to write a successful CV

 - The Careers Service runs talks and workshops on CV preparation throughout the year.
 Ask at Reception for details.

-- If you are having difficulty your CV, you can consult the duty careers adviser from 10.30 am - 12.30 pm and from 2 - 4 pm, weekdays.
+- If you are having difficulty with your CV, you can consult the duty careers adviser from 10.30 am - 12.30 pm and from 2 - 4 pm, weekdays.

 - Booklet: "Making Applications".
 Ask for your free copy from Careers Reception.